Static Application Security Testing (SAST)

 SCAN_KUBERNETES_MANIFESTS: "true"

-To scan Rust applications, you must:
+For example, to scan a Rust application, you must:

 [semgrep]